KY HillBullies Available Puppies

 Bull Terrier Puppy prices are $1600 and a $200 deposit is required to be added to the puppy waiting list, proving you are committed to purchasing a puppy from us.
 Only the people that put down a $200 deposit will be added to the list.
+Deposits will be accepted after a litter is born.
 This list is posted on the puppy waiting list page.

 A puppy purchase application must also be filled out prior to putting a deposit down, and the balance of the bull terrier puppy you choose will be $1400.
 We must contact you before you send a deposit.
 Deposits are refundable if you change your mind and wish to be taken off of the puppy waiting list, unless you have already chosen a puppy from a current litter and the puppy reaches four weeks old at which time deposits are non-refundable.

 Deposits can also be transferred from any litter to another at any time.
 Only people with a deposit down will have first choice of current puppies, based on first come first picks.
 A spreadsheet is on the puppy waiting list page depicting the order that the deposits were received.
 Please only fill out the puppy purchase application if you plan to put a $200 deposit down on current available puppies, but remember to let us contact you first.

 KY HillBullies will have a few litters of bull terrier puppies to sell this year to qualifying homes.
 We socialize our bull terrier puppies at an early age and begin "puppy pad" training at three to four weeks of age.